mrud0004/mrud0004.github.io/README.md

 # Welcome to My Profile!

 Hi!
-I'm a dedicated student at Monash University, deeply engrossed in the worlds of Software Engineering and Astrophysics.
-I balance the logical rigour of software development with the expansive field of astrophysics, and I navigate these fields with a passion that drives my academic and personal growth.
+I'm a dedicated student at Monash University, studying in the fields of Software Engineering and Astrophysics.
+I balance software development with the field of astrophysics, and I navigate these fields with a deep interest in both.
 I am fascinated by these fields and am constantly looking to improve my skills and abilities in both.

 ## About Me

 - **Studying:** Software Engineering & Astrophysics with a minor in Mathematics
 - **Institution:** Monash University
-- **Focuses:** Striving for excellence and innovation in technology and science.

 I've maintained high academic standards throughout my tenure at Monash, with my dedication and love for my studies.
-My educational journey has seen me apply myself heavily within both fields, and experience the overlap that both fields hold.
+My educational journey has seen me apply myself heavily within both fields, and experience the overlap that both fields contain.

 ## Projects